openrepair/data/README.md

 # Open Repair Data

-Compiled and published datasets of repair data from the [Open Repair Alliance](https://openrepair.org/).
+Compiled and published datasets of repair data from the [Open Repair Alliance](https://openrepair.org/)

+Latest [zipped datasets](https://openrepair.org/open-data/downloads/) are available for download

 Data last updated: June 2023 (including data to end of March 2023)